Daniel Rayl Picks Notre Dame

 Blue Chip recruit Daniel Rayl of Carmel, Ind., intends on becoming a member of the University of Notre Dame men's tennis team.

-Daniel, ranked No. 24 (No. 2 in Indiana) in the Class of 2015 on the Athletic DNA Recruiting Lists, will have to wait until next fall to wear the blue and metallic gold of the Fighting Irish.
+Daniel, ranked No. 24 (No. 2 in Indiana) in the Class of 2015 in the Athletic DNA Class Rankings, will have to wait until next fall to wear the blue and metallic gold of the Fighting Irish.
 Daniel, who attends the private Park Tudor School in nearby Indianapolis, recently made a verbal commitment to Notre Dame first-year coach Ryan Sachire.